We all know why the push-up is great. But there is more to the push-up.

 Then keep that same position and bring your hands closer to make a triangle shape.
 The ends of your thumbs and first fingers should be touching.

 From there, bring your chest down to the hands slowly and explode back up.
-Repeat until those triceps burns.
+Repeat until those triceps burn.

 Remember not to flare your elbows out too much and keep them close to your body.
 The temptation to do it with wrong form is bigger than with regular push-ups as there is less space to fit your arms, but keep your form strict and you will reap the rewards.
 A 45-degree angle between your arm and your body is what you should aim for.